 In 2020 Caribbean Days was supposed to take place on the weekend of July 25-26.
 However, it was cancelled due to concerns about the coronavirus pandemic.

-Hosted by the Trinidad and Tobago Cultural Society of BC, it’s a fun festival that attracts tens of thousands of participants from across the Lower Mainland.
+Hosted by the Trinidad and Tobago Cultural Society of BC, it’s a fun festival that attracts tens of thousands of participants from across the Lower Mainland most years.

 Festival Date and Location

 For a map of the venue, click Festival Layout.

 The Caribbean Days Festival usually takes place on a Saturday and Sunday each year in late July.
 Main activities include a multicultural street parade, food fair, market, and live music and entertainment all weekend.

 In past years, on the Saturday, there used to be a Multicultural Street Parade which started at 10:00 am at the corner of Lonsdale Avenue and 13th Street.
 The parade lasted for close to 90 minutes and went down Lonsdale and then west along Esplanade to Waterfront Park.